mingyuan-xiang/lupe/README.md

 + **Compile and flash**: `make apps/<app name>/bld/gcc/prog`
 + **Clean app**: `make apps/<app name>/bld/gcc/depclean`
 + **Clean app and all dependent libraries**: `make apps/<app name>/bld/gcc/depclean`

+### Useful tools

+I provided some useful tools (and also some scripts to replicate our results in the paper) that work with Lupe.
+For example, `python scripts/uart_commute/uart_dump.py` will start a UART receiver for anything that send from the board.
+Additionally, I implement two functions: 1) `msp_send_printf()` works the same as a C printf().
+It will send a string through UART.
+2) `msp_send_mat()` will send an entire matrix through UART (for debugging purpose).

 ## Directory Breakdown